Literary-Insights/blog/src/content/blog/You Are the Universe - Deepak Chopra.txt-1.md

 ---
-title: DEEP SUMMARY - You Are the Universe - Deepak Chopra
+title: You Are the Universe - Deepak Chopra
-slug: deep-summary-you-are-the-universe-deepak-chopra
+slug: you-are-the-universe-deepak-chopra
 tags:
   - book-summary
 excerpt: ""